Where to get help

 Website: http://www.eoc.sa.gov.au/eo4schools

-There are 12 headspace centres in communities throughout South Australia.
-They offer online and phone counselling services, vocational services, and a presence in SA schools.
+There are 13 headspace centres in communities throughout South Australia that offer in-person, online and phone counselling services, vocational services, and social support groups.

-If you are a young person between the age of 12 and 25 years and need support with your mental health, physical health (including sexual health), alcohol and other drug issues, or work or study support, phone headspace on the FREE CALL number below.
+If you are a young person between the age of 12 and 25 years and need support with your mental health, physical health (including sexual health), alcohol or other drug use, or work or study support, headspace can offer support.

 Our Watch